Frequently Asked Questions About Multiple Sclerosis

 - Positive Attitude.
 Having a positive outlook cannot cure multiple sclerosis, but it can lower your stress and help you feel better.

 - Exercise.
 Exercises, such as tai chi and yoga can lower your stress, increase relaxation, and increase your energy, balance, and flexibility.
 As with any exercise program, check with your doctor before getting started.
+It is important to avoid exercising to the point of fatigue.

 - Diet.
 It is important for people with MS to follow a healthy, well-balanced diet.
 Ask your doctor what diet is right for you.